moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 You can sign your own "clear text" messages too using the command `gpg --user * --clearsign message.txt`.
 The * (wildcard) should be replaced by the name given to the private key you wish to use.
 If you create multiple key pairs and you're unsure of your user name, you can use the command `gpg --list-keys` as we've done previously.

-As just mentioned it's also possible to encrypt and decrypt messages.
+It's also possible to encrypt and decrypt messages.
 The most convenient way to share these messages is using the ACSII armor function.
 The following command allows someone who has the monero-guides public key to decrypt any open message from us `gpg --user monero-guides --sign --armor message.txt`.

 Once the command is finished running you should have a new file in the working directory.
 It should have the same format as your original file with the suffix ".acs".

 Another great feature of GPG is the ability to encrypt messages which can only be decrypted by specific people.
 To do this, you need the public key of the recipient.
-In the next example we're going to encrypt a message that can be decrypted by only us at monero-guides decrytp `gpg --user monero-guides --recpient monero-guides --sign --armor message.txt`.
+In the next example we're going to encrypt a message that can be decrypted by only us at monero-guides `gpg --user monero-guides --recpient monero-guides --sign --armor message.txt`.

 It's pretty simple to decrypt these messages.
 All we need to do is use the command `gpg --decrypt message.txt.acs`.